-Dropping Individual Courses
+Dropping and Withdrawing from Individual Courses

 Authoritative information regarding withdrawal and readmission is published under Rules & Regulations VIII in the Catalog.